 On March 17th, it’ll take more than the luck of the Irish to spin emails into gold.

-Green beer and shamrock-shaped sunglasses might not be traditionally Irish, but they helped push St. Patrick’s Day spending to a record $5.3 billion in America, according to 2017 National Retail Federation projections — the highest level in the survey’s 14-year history.
+Green beer and shamrock-shaped sunglasses might not be traditionally Irish, but they helped push St. Patrick’s Day spending to a record $5.9 billion in the U.S., according to 2018 National Retail Federation projections — the highest level in the survey’s 14-year history.

 Where does all the money go?
 The NRF survey found that: